GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     a.
 Consistently follow ONE direction slice-by-slice for mask editing (~15mins/rat brain, ~10mins/mouse brain)
     b.
 Save the edited brain as "EPI_n4_bet_edit.nii.gz".
 #### 2. EPI template generation (optional)
-This procedure is only needed when you do not have EPItmp.nii in the template folder.
+This procedure is only needed when you do not have "EPItmp.nii" in the template folder.

-    a. run ""
+    a. run "GenerateEPItmp.sh"

 ### Step3: run "PreprocessingScript_step2.sh"
 The input is the "EPI_n4_bet_edit.nii.gz" file saved from Step 2.
 The following 5 procedures will be performed.